ForNeVeR/dotnet-licenses/README.md

   `files_covered` may be a single pattern or a list of patterns.
 - `type = "reuse"` to provide licenses read according to [the REUSE specification v 3.0][reuse.spec].
 Attributes:
   - `root` (required) is the root directory of the REUSE-compliant project,
   - `excludes` (optional) is a list of paths to exclude from the analysis.
 For example, you may want to ignore the IDE-generated files or test resources if they have different license.
+Any path is excluded as a subtree.
   - `files_covered` (optional) — either a glob or an array of globs.
 This is optional, and files that are included into the current directory and covered by the REUSE specification are _automatically_ considered as covered in any case.
+So, this collection should only contain the generated/built files, and not the files that are copied as-is from the REUSE-covered set of files.

   Item with `type = "reuse"` should point to a set of licenses exactly covering the sources from which the covered packaged files are built.